History of the University of Santo Tomas: Semiseptcentennial celebration

 Pope John XXIII sent a warm personal letter to the university.
-He called the university "Christianae Sapientiae emicantissimum" or the "most resplendent light of Christian Wisdom" in the seven page communication dispatched to Manila from the Vatican through the Apostolic Nuncio.
-Through the Rector Magnificus, the Pope extended his felicitations on the university's golden jubilee and maternal blessings for continued growth, prosperity, and peace.
-He also congratulate the university for being "A very valid bulwark of Christian civilization".
+He called the university Christianae Sapientiae emicantissimum or the "most resplendent light of Christian Wisdom" in the seven-page communication dispatched to Manila from the Vatican through the Apostolic Nuncio.
+Through the rector magnificus, the pope extended his felicitations on the university's golden jubilee and maternal blessings for continued growth, prosperity, and peace.
+He also congratulated the university for being "a very valid bulwark of Christian civilization".
 Throughout 1961, the university celebrated its 350th year.
 The principal festivities such as the alumni banquet and the Gala Concert were held on March 4–7, 1961.

 Filipinization of the university

 The Filipinization movement of the Spaniard-dominated Dominican Order in the Philippines began in 1951.
 Filipino Dominicans sought key positions in UST while students organized demonstrations and demanded the ouster of Spanish Dominicans.

-Filipinization of UST reached its culmination when Rev. Fr.
-Leonardo Z. Legaspi, O.P. became the first Filipino rector of university in 1971.
+Filipinization of UST reached its culmination when Leonard Legaspi became the first Filipino rector of the university in 1971.
 However, Legaspi was criticized for the supposedly slow process of appointing Filipino Dominicans to administrative positions.
 Under his rectorship, he implemented the translation of the heading of all diplomas to Filipino.

 Filipino Dominicans in the university campaigned for the Filipinization not only of UST but also of the entire Philippines.
 It was fulfilled when the Dominican Province of the Philippines was established on December 8, 1971, with Fr.
 Rogelio Alarcon as its first prior provincial.